UMWEDU/umw-commencement-sync/_pages/guide.md

 A flower vendor will be on campus walk for guests to purchase flowers for their graduate.
 Please pre-order flowers from our vendor;

 <a href="https://www.thecommencementgroup.com/marywashington">https://www.thecommencementgroup.com/marywashington</a>
-<h4>Post-ceremony Picnic, Palmieri Plaza                                                                                                                                                                                                    12:00 p.m. to 2:00 p.m.</h4>
+<h4>Post-ceremony Commencement Luncheon                                                                                                                                                                                                 12:00 p.m. to 2:00 p.m.</h4>
-Immediately following the ceremony, you are invited to celebrate with family and friends at the Commencement Picnic on Palmieri Plaza.
-Tickets are required and can be <strong>purchased online beginning March 15, 2017</strong>.
+Immediately following the ceremony, you are invited to celebrate with family and friends at the Commencement Luncheon in the Chandler Ballroom in the University Center.
+Tickets are required and can be <strong>purchased online beginning March 1, 2018</strong>.
 A limited number of tickets <em>MAY </em>be available for sale the day of the event with slightly higher pricing.

-Ticket prices for adults are $11.50 and  $5.50 for children and may be picked up in the Office of Events and Conferencing, George Washington Hall, Rm 111, M-F, 8 a.m. – 5 p.m. until May 11, 2017.
-Alternatively, guests may request that tickets be mailed directly to the address entered during purchase.
+Ticket prices for adults are $12.95 and  $6.00 for children (11 years of age or younger) and may be ordered online.
-<h2>Severe Weather Plan</h2>

 The University holds commencement exercises outdoors, even when it is raining so dress accordingly.
 Tickets are not required for an outdoor commencement.
 However, in the event of extreme or dangerous weather, such as a severe thunderstorm, the University will implement the severe weather plan and communicate it on our website.